apereo/cas/docs/cas-server-documentation/integration/Attribute-Release-PrincipalId-Attribute.md

 {% endtab %}

-{% tab accessstrategyprincipal Attribute %}
+{% tab accessstrategyprincipal Advanced %}

 Select the username from the resolved attribute, `email`, and make sure it's transformed into an uppercase string.
 Then, remove all values that match the pattern `@.+` from the result, and scope the result to `example.org`.